SpatialVision/Orient-Anything-V2/README.md

 * **2025-09-18:** 🔥Orient Anything V2 has been accepted as a Spotlight @ NeurIPS 2025!

-## Pre-trained models
+## Pre-trained Model Weights

-We provide xxxx:
+We provide pre-trained model weights and are continuously iterating on them to support more inference scenarios:

 | Model | Params | Checkpoint |
 |:-|-:|:-:|